Mural Pattern Design Project

 Norway Pattern

-From color palettes to outlines, and final color versions, I was able to deliver templates that could be used by children, parents, school staff, and local artists .
+From color palettes to final outlines, I delivered templates that were used successfully by children, parents, school staff, and local artists.

 Collaboration, Community & Impact

-This mural project was deeply collaborative.
-Designers, muralists, educators, students, and families all contributed to the final artwork.
-The experience reinforced how art and environment can shape a sense of belonging and exchanged culture in shared spaces.
+This mural was deeply collaborative.
+The experience reinforced how art and environment can shape a sense of belonging and cultural exchange in shared spaces.

-Proudly the project was featured in the local newspaper, helping spotlight the importance of public art and work for nonprofit organizations and community foundations that support creative initiatives like this one.
+I am proud to share that the project was featured in the local newspaper, spotlighting the importance of public art and the work of nonprofit organizations and community foundations that support these creative initiatives.

 Previous